 This is not the project for you.

-If I had known that to begin with, I would have just gone to the bank, taken out a loan and went to Pottery Barn to buy curtains.
+If I had known that, to begin with, I would have just gone to the bank, taken out a loan and went to Restoration Hardware to buy curtains.

 So here is my unprofessional tutorial on how to work with Heat Bond: